 - The biggest underachievers in the Football League currently are Portsmouth who are two divisions below their ‘natural level’.

-- The biggest overachievers are Swansea City who are competing two divisions above their ‘natural level’.
+- The biggest overachievers are Bournemouth who are competing two divisions above their ‘natural level’.